ziouf/lemonade-vscode/README.md

 * Lint: `npm run lint`
 * Format: `npm run format`

+To package the extension, run `npx @vscode/vsce package`.
+To install the extension, run `code --install-extension lemonade-sdk-0.0.1.vsix`.

 ## 🔧 Configuration
 The extension connects to `http://127.0.0.1:8000/api/v1` by default.
 You can change this by:
 1. Opening VS Code Command Palette (Ctrl+Shift+P)